UnifiedGroundSdk/groundsdk-manifest/README.md

 #### Sphinx
 Sphinx Guidebook:  https://developer.parrot.com/docs/sphinx/ <br/>

+### What's Broke?
+First off it is important to note that not all functionality has been tested on all devices at this time.
+It is quite a bit for one person to juggle during the Winter months but I would estimate at this point the project overall is about 90% stable.
+I have spent a considerable amount of time with my Anafi and Bebop2 drones powered up in my livingroom plus even more time with a VM based instance of Sphinx running.

+You don't know what you don't know and it applies here.
+What I do know is:

+* Gamepad mappings for the SC1 are not yet implemented
+* Gamepad mappings for the SC2 are incomplete / mapped incorrectly
+* Mini mappings for the Flypad are not yet implemented (I may never implement them)
+* Mambo signal RSSI is reported based on Android signal strength.
+The Mambo will, never provide this data even though it should.
+This is a Drone firmware bug that I have worked around.
+* Bebop / Disco Timelapse is broken.
+I have some ideas for working around this but, similar to Mambo RSSI, this is broken within the drone firmware and will never be fixed by Parrot.
+* There are likely lots of functional holes for the Bebop V1 that will never get filled due to it missing the Animation and Follow Me feature sets.
+Perhaps I'll emulate this within GroundSdk at some point.
+See how I have the Mambo reporting GPS coordinates even though it doesn't have a GPS to get an idea of what is possible.

 ### Licensing Note
 Apache Commons Net (https://commons.apache.org/proper/commons-net/), specifically its FTP client, has been localized within this project for ease of integration.
 Please see the Apache License here for further details:  http://www.apache.org/licenses/